atlas-github/nih_lstm/README.md

 ### Part 1: Installing Python and Essential Libraries (for Local Setup)

-These steps are for setting up Python on your local machine.
-If you plan to primarily use Google Colab, you can largely skip this section as Python and many necessary libraries are pre-installed there.

 Install Python:
 1. Go to the official Python website: https://www.python.org/downloads/
 2. Download the latest stable version of Python 3.
-3. Run the installer. **Crucially, make sure to check the box that says "Add Python to PATH" during the installation.** This allows you to run Python from your command prompt or terminal.
+3. Run the installer. **Crucially, make sure to check the box that says "Add Python to PATH" during the installation.** This allows Python to run from command prompt or terminal.
 4. Follow the on-screen instructions to complete the installation.
-5. Open your command prompt (Windows) or terminal (macOS/Linux).
+5. Open command prompt (Windows) or terminal (macOS/Linux).
 6. Type `python --version` or `python3 --version` and press Enter.
-You should see the Python version you installed.
+The Python version you installed should appear.
-7. Type `pip --version` and press Enter. `pip` is the package installer for Python, which you'll use to install libraries.
-If you don't see a version, you might need to reinstall Python and ensure "Add Python to PATH" was checked.
+7. Type `pip --version` and press Enter. `pip` is the package installer for Python, which is used to install libraries.
+If there's no version, reinstall Python and ensure "Add Python to PATH" was checked.

 Install Essential Libraries:
-1. Open your command prompt or terminal.
+1. Open command prompt or terminal.
 2. Run the following command to install core libraries for data science and machine learning: `pip install numpy pandas matplotlib scikit-learn`
 3. **NumPy**: For numerical computations and array manipulation.
 4. **Pandas**: For data analysis and working with DataFrames.